 Micah Hyde, CB, Iowa

-1/31/13: Hyde was solid at the East-West Shrine.
+4/24/13: Hyde was solid at the East-West Shrine.
 His coverage was sound and he looked polished.
-Some teams may consider moving him to safety.
+However, Hyde had an underwhelming Combine performance and looked like a better fit as a safety.
+Some NFL teams may consider moving him there.

-Hyde hurt his stock with an arrest during Iowa's bye week.
-It was a minor drinking incident, but the NFL won't like it.
+Hyde hurt his stock with an arrest during Iowa’s bye week.
+It was a minor drinking incident, but the league won’t like it.
 He had 78 tackles, 14 passes broken up, a forced fumble and an interception in 2012.
-Hyde had an extremely easy slate of receivers as a senior.
+The senior faced an extremely easy slate of receivers.

 9/1/12: While teammate Shaun Prater was more well-known for the 2012 NFL Draft, Hyde remains the better NFL prospect.
 He is bigger and faster, with a higher ceiling.
 Hyde had 68 tackles with three interceptions and seven passes broken up in 2011.
 He does very well in zone coverage, but has shown the ability to play man, too.